 Biah held his palm up under Ahab’s nose.
 “Listen up, my king.
 Sentiment…” he scraped his empty palm with his hand “…has nothing to do with it.
 Got that?
 Naboth simply repeated what the Lord told Moses.
 Don’t sell property outside the family unless you’re in extreme poverty.”

 He closed his eyes and shook his head in Ahab’s face.
 “Even then the land reverts to the original family at the Year of Jubilee.
 But Naboth is far from poor, so it’s not legal for him to sell.”

 “You’re kidding.
 The Lord’s got rules about selling land?
 That’s insane!”
 Ahab put his head down.
 “Naboth’s crazy.
 You’re crazy.”
 He slammed the gate behind him and stomped up the path between the cabbage and the onions.
-“Hmpf.”
+“Hmpf.
+I want that for my garden.”
 He slammed the kitchen door.